Chernihiv: Train

-In 1925, traffic was opened on the Nizhyn to Chernigov section of the Southwest Railway.
+In 1925, traffic was opened on the Nizhyn to Chernigiv section of the Southwest Railway.
 But rail transport in Chernihiv was postponed until 1928.
 The bridge over the Desna River was not ready and trains still arrived on the left bank, where the old narrow-gauge railway station was located, and passengers got to Chernihiv by road bridge.
 According to 2006 data, the volume of freight traffic is 84,737 wagons per year.
 Over 4.5 million passengers are transported each year.

 However, the condition of the rolling stock and the quality of the services provided do not meet modern requirements.
-Since the introduction of the new high-speed train timetable, the trailed wagons of the 93/94 Chernigov – Odessa train were canceled.
-As of 2015, regular trains from Minsk to Odessa, and from St. Petersburg to Kyiv to Kharkiv run through Chernihiv, and there are direct connections with Moscow.
-Trains to Crimea (Simferopol, Feodosia) were canceled beginning December 27, 2014 due to Russia's annexation of Crimea.
+Since the introduction of the new high-speed train timetable, the trailed wagons of the 93/94 Chernihiv – Odesa train were canceled.
+As of 2015, regular trains from Minsk to Odesa, and from St. Petersburg to Kyiv to Kharkiv run through Chernihiv, and there are direct connections with Moscow.
+Trains to Crimea (Simferopol, Feodosia) were canceled on 27 December 2014 due to Russia's annexation of Crimea.

 Air transport

-The area was served by Chernihiv Shestovitsa Airport, and during the Cold War it was the site of Chernigov air base.
-The close airport is in Kyiv at the Boryspil Airport located 143.1 km away, and the smaller, municipally owned Zhulyany Airport located 158.7 km away on the southern outskirts of the city of Kyiv.
+The area was served by Chernihiv Shestovytsia Airport, and during the Cold War it was the site of Chernihiv air base.
+The close airport is in Kyiv at the Boryspil Airport located 143.1 km away, and the smaller, municipally owned Zhuliany Airport located 158.7 km away on the southern outskirts of the city of Kyiv.

-Bus
+Bus and trolleybus

-The best way here from Kyiv is on a marshrutka from Chernihivska and Lisova metro station (100uah, two hours, around every 30 minutes), which drop off outside McDonald's (on pr Pobedy).
-Buses for Novhorod-Siversky leave hourly from Chernihiv's Central bus station (65uah, three hours), located near the Chernihiv train station.
+A popular transport to Chernihiv from Kyiv is marshrutka from Chernihivska and Lisova metro stations, which go to the centre of Chernihiv, often to Peremohy Avenue.
+Buses to Novhorod-Siverskyi leave hourly from Chernihiv's Central bus station, located near the Chernihiv train station.

-Local public transport

 Public transport includes buses and trolleybuses.
-There is no direct connection between railway station and Chernihiv-1 bus station to the most central sights on the Val – you will have to take any trolleybus or bus from the station to crossing of Myru Avenue and Prospekt Pobedy (Hotel Ukraine stop; look for the end of the boulevard along Myru Avenue near it), and then walk through historical centre a little.
+There is no direct connection between railway station and Chernihiv-1 bus station to the most central sights on the Val.
+Trolleybus 1 and bus 38 are going to the Drama Theater stop near Piatnytska Church.
+Different routes come to Hotel Ukraine from different sides.

-Trolleybus 1 and bus 38 will take you even one stop further, to Drama Theater stop near Pyatnytska Church, but no further.
-Consult a map, as different routes come to Hotel Ukraine from different sides, you will have to walk along Myru Avenue along its continuation after boulevard ends.